The Trust Team

-The Governance Professional works in the education and charity sectors providing clerking/company secretary support to boards.
+Rachel works in the education and charity sectors providing clerking/company secretary support to boards.
 She is legally trained having worked as a fee earner in private practice for 25 years before moving into governance in education in 2013.
-The Governance Professional’s specific practitioner experience within the education sector includes:
+Rachel’s specific practitioner experience within the education sector includes:

 - Working with chairs, chairs of committees, individual governors and boards as a whole to develop board engagement and overall effectiveness

 - Ensuring governors receive relevant induction and ongoing training to enable them to provide relevant support, scrutiny and challenge to the executive team

 - Encouraging and developing greater self-assessment for individual board members and the board as a whole

 - Working with the Education and Skills Funding Agency (ESFA) and FE Commissioner Team through informal and formal intervention

 - Supporting a board through a Structure and Prospects Appraisal (SPA) process and working on mergers and a de-merger